ErikVeland/entain/DOCUMENTATION.md

 4. **User Interaction**: User actions trigger store mutations or API calls
 5. **Real-time Updates**: Timers and polling keep the data fresh
 6. **Simulation Mode**: In simulation mode, the betting engine and race simulation provide dynamic data
+7. **Odds Updating**: Odds are updated independently for upcoming races with a realistic market movement simulation
+8. **Live Updates**: During race simulation, live commentary updates are displayed in the header

 ## Components